Charlie Ergen

-Charles William Ergen (born March 1, 1953) is an American billionaire businessman.
-He is co-founder and chairman of Dish Network and EchoStar.
-He stepped down as CEO of Dish in May 2011 in favor of Joseph Clayton.
-Ergen resumed as CEO upon Clayton's March 2015 retirement and was CEO until December 2017, when he promoted president and COO Erik Carlson to CEO, but remains as chairman.
-Reuters reported that the move was effected to remove the day-to-day responsibilities of running DISH and provide more time for Ergen to build out the company's emerging wireless business.
-Ergen owns 48 percent of Dish and 46 percent of Echostar shares.
-He holds 78 percent of Dish's and 72 percent of EchoStar's total voting power.
+Charles William Ergen (born March 1, 1953) is an American billionaire businessman, and the co-founder and chairman of Dish Network and EchoStar.
+He was CEO of Dish Network until May 2011, when he was succeeded by Joseph Clayton.
+Ergen resumed the role in March 2015 after Clayton's retirement, until December 2017, when Erik Carlson, then president and COO, was promoted to CEO.
+Ergen remains chairman of the company.
+Ergen owns 48 percent of Dish and 46 percent of Echostar shares, which gives him 78 percentage of Dish's and 72 percent of EchoStar's total voting power.

 Early career

 After graduating with an M.B.A. from Wake Forest in 1976, Ergen worked as a financial analyst for Frito-Lay.
 He "retired" in 1978 in hopes of working for himself.
 Afterward, he was a professional gambler, playing poker and blackjack.

 EchoStar

 In 1980 Ergen, his future wife Candy, and Jim DeFranco started a new business called EchoSphere Corporation, investing $60,000 to purchase two C-Band antennas, targeting rural Colorado.
 They drove around the Denver metro area on a small budget, selling satellite dishes from the back of their truck.

 In 1990 Ergen elevated EchoStar's profile by raising $335 million in junk bonds and purchasing orbital slots for satellites.
 Two years later, EchoStar got a DBS license from the Federal Communications Commission, giving the company its own geostationary orbital slot.
 In 1993, EchoStar Communications was incorporated.
 Under Ergen, EchoStar's net income doubled to $20.4 million, in 1993.